therg/fasthtml-pocketbase-auth/README.md

 ## PocketBase URL

-By default the PocketBase instance will be access at `http://localhost:8090`.
+By default the PocketBase instance will be accessed at `http://localhost:8090`.
 If you want to change this, you can set the `PB_BASE_URL` environment variable.

 ```
 export PB_BASE_URL=https://my-pb-backend.pockethost.io